kondanna/slackerethos/content/about.md

 ![Kosi](/profile.jpg)

 Hi there &#x1F44B;.
-My name is Kosi, and welcome to Slacker Ethos.

-I've been living in beautiful Transylvania since quitting my day job at age 33.
+My name is Kosi, and I've been living in beautiful Transylvania since quitting my day job at age 33.

 On a typical day I write stuff, experiment with new recipes, and take walks with my boo &#10084;.

-A *slacker* is someone who chooses ease - a state of well-being - by living a low-stress lifestyle and doing work on their own terms.
-This attitude, or *ethos*, has been the driving force behind my decisions.
+I call myself a *slacker* because I'm not very ambitious, and I can only sustain 3 or 4 hours of real effort a day.
+Given the option, I usually choose the path that leads to fewer obligations and less stress.

 ---